liguowang/CrossMap/docs/index.rst

 is a tab-delimited text file describing genome regions or gene annotations.
 It consists of one line per feature, each containing 3-12 columns.
 CrossMap converts BED files with less than 12 columns to a different assembly by updating the chromosome and genome coordinates only; all other columns remain unchanged.
-Regions from old assembly mapping to multiple locations to the new assembly will be split.
-For 12-columns BED files, all columns will be updated accordingly except the 4th column (name of bed line), 5th column (score value) and 9th column (RGB value describing the display color).
-12-column BED files usually define multiple blocks (e.g. exons); if any of the exons fails to map to a new assembly, the whole BED line is skipped.
+Regions from the old assembly mapping to multiple locations to the new assembly will be split.
+For 12-columns BED files, all columns will be updated accordingly except the 4th column (name of bed line), 5th column (score value), and 9th column (RGB value describing the display color).
+12-column BED files usually define multiple blocks (e.g., exons); if any of the exons fails to map to a new assembly, the whole BED line is skipped.

 The input BED file can be plain text file, compressed file with extension of .gz, .Z, .z, .bz, .bz2 and .bzip2, or even a URL pointing to accessible remote files (http://, https:// and ftp://).
 Compressed remote files are not supported.
-The output is a BED format file with exact the same number of columns as the original one.
+The output is a BED format file with exactly the same number of columns as the original one.

 Standard `BED <http://genome.ucsc.edu/FAQ/FAQformat.html#format1>`__ format has 12 columns, but CrossMap also supports BED-like formats:

-* BED3: The first 3 columns ("chrom", "start", "end") of BED format file.
+* BED3: The first three columns ("chrom", "start", "end") of the BED format file.
-* BED6: The first 6 columns ("chrom", "start", "end", "name", "score", "strand") of BED format file.
+* BED6: The first six columns ("chrom", "start", "end", "name", "score", "strand") of the BED format file.
-* Other: Format has at least 3 columns ("chrom", "start", "end") and no more than 12 columns.
+* Other: Format has at least three columns ("chrom", "start", "end") and no more than 12 columns.
 All other columns are arbitrary.

 ..
 NOTE::

    1. For BED-like formats mentioned above, CrossMap only updates the "chrom", "start", "end", and "strand" columns.
 All other columns will be kept AS-IS.
    2. Lines starting with '#', 'browser', 'track' will be skipped.
-   3. Lines less than 3 columns will be skipped.
+   3. Lines less than three columns will be skipped.
    4. The 2nd and 3rd columns must be integers.
    5. The "+" strand is assumed if no strand information is found.
    6. For standard BED format (12 columns).
 If any of the defined exon blocks cannot be uniquely mapped to target assembly, the whole entry will be skipped.
    7. The "input_chain_file" and "input_bed_file" can be regular or compressed (.gz, .Z, .z, .bz, .bz2, .bzip2) file, local file or URL (http://, https://, ftp://) pointing to remote file.
    8. If the output_file is not specified, results will be printed to screen (console).
-In this case, the original bed entries (include entries failed to convert) were also printed out.
+In this case, the original bed entries (including entries failed to convert) were also printed out.
    9. If the input region cannot be consecutively mapped to the target assembly, it will be split.
    10. The \*.unmap file contains regions that cannot be unambiguously converted.